osrf/gazebo_design/improve_sensors/add_clock_noise.md

 that suffers random noise, as well as temperature and age related error.

-There is a well adopted model for clock error, which is used to model drift (dt) between the satellite vehicle clock and a perfect clock on the
+There is a well adopted model for clock error, which is used to model drift (dt) between a GPS satellite vehicle clock and a reference time (TAI)

   dt = a0 + a1 (t - t0) + a2 (t - t0)^2 + k